 The main difference is that brown rice has more fiber.

-Fiber is important because it helps regulate blood sugar levels and keeps you feeling fuller longer.
-Brown rice is a good option if you’re looking for an energy-boosting food that will also help you stay full and satisfied.
+Fiber is essential because it helps regulate blood sugar levels and keeps you feeling fuller longer.
+Brown rice is a good option if you’re looking for an energy-boosting food to help you stay full and satisfied.

 If you typically eat white rice, try switching to brown rice for a week and see how you feel.
 You might be surprised at the difference in your energy levels and overall sense of well-being.
 It’s also more helpful in maintaining a healthy body weight.